Dr. Prashant Kumar Modi

 In Ayurveda, Several plants are used to improve memory and classified as Medhya Rasayanas.
 Our group also interested in the evaluation of neuroprotective properties of these plants (Medhya Rasayanas) in AD and PD.
 We are even interested in the identification of molecular mechanisms of action to bring neuroprotection by these plants in AD and PD.
 We employed functional proteomics and metabolomics platforms to identify molecular targets associated with the neuroprotective functions of these plants.

 - Yashodhar P. Bhandary, Sadiya Bi Shaikh, Mr. Mohd.
-Altaf Najar, Dr. Ashwini Prabhu, Dr. Prashant Kumar Modi and Dr. T. S. Keshava Prasad,“Molecular Biomarkers for Detection of Idiopathic Pulmonary Fibrosis”, Indian Patent, Provisional specification, 2019, 201941048222.
+Altaf Najar, Dr. Ashwini Prabhu, Dr. Prashant Kumar Modi and Dr. T. S. Keshava Prasad,“Molecular Biomarkers for Detection of Idiopathic Pulmonary Fibrosis”, Indian Patent, Full specification, 2021, 201941048222.